THE ANKLE SPRAIN SELF-TREATMENT SERIES:

 How to know whether you've broken your ankle (this article)

-Ok, so you've sprained your ankle and you don’t fancy waiting in A&E for no good reason.
-You can use the Ottawa Ankle Rules to decide if you've broken your ankle or not.
+OK, so you've sprained your ankle and you don’t fancy waiting at the emergency room for no good reason.
+You can use the Ottawa Ankle Rules to decide whether you have a broken ankle.

 The Ottawa Rules have been shown to have a very high sensitivity and a modest specificity to pick up ankle and foot fractures across various populations.
 This means that it is very unlikely that you've a broken your foot or ankle if the rules have a negative finding.

-How to know whether you have broken your ankle
+How to know whether you have a broken ankle

 Pain is present in the Malleolar Areas (Zones A and B) or Midfoot (Zone C) combined with pain when you press on one or more of the following: